Peergos/book/src/features/apps.md

 /peergos-api/v0/form/path.to.file – An app can POST a HTML Form and have the results stored in a file of the same name in the data folder.

+/peergos-api/v0/chat/ - An app can use the chat api for communication between friends.

 If an App is launched from a file/folder context menu item, the path of the file/folder will be available via:

 ```js